Blezz-tech/learn-haskell-valut/Курсы/Learn You a Haskell for Great Good!/Learn You a Haskell for Great Good! en.md

 (==) :: (Eq a) => a -> a -> Bool
 ```

-_Note_: the equality operator, == is a function.
-So are +, *, -, / and pretty much all operators.
+> **Note**: the equality operator, `==` is a function.
+So are `+`, `*`, `-`, `/` and pretty much all operators.
 If a function is comprised only of special characters, it's considered an infix function by default.
 If we want to examine its type, pass it to another function or call it as a prefix function, we have to surround it in parentheses.

 Interesting.
 We see a new thing here, the `=>` symbol.
 Everything before the `=>` symbol is called a **class constraint**.
 We can read the previous type declaration like this: the equality function takes any two values that are of the same type and returns a `Bool`.
 The type of those two values must be a member of the `Eq` class (this was the class constraint).